Finitely forcible graphons: Operations on graphs and graphons

-The condition that $t^k(g,W)=0$ for some $k$-labeled quantum graph $g$ (where $k>0$) seems to carry much more information than a condition that $t(f,W)=0$ for an unlabeled quantum graph $f$.
-However, there is a way to translate labeled conditions to unlabeled conditions.
-We start with a simple observation.
+The condition that $t_k(g,W)=0$ for some $k$-labeled quantum graph $g$ (where $k>0$) seems to carry much more information than a condition that $t(f,W)=0$ for an unlabeled quantum graph $f$.
+However, there is a way to translate labeled constraints to unlabeled constraints.
+First we state a simple version.